oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 **Gambit Specialties:** Any task involving standing her ground and holding the line.

+### Primary Tech

+**Fortify!** As the stalwart Aegis of the team, Yellow has a much easier time restoring her Buffers.
+1. Yellow restores her own Buffers at 2:1 Charge cost.
+2. Yellow restores her own Buffers at 1:1 Charge cost.
+3. Yellow restores her own Buffers at 1:2 Charge cost.

-### Passive Tech
+### Secondary Tech

 **Get Behind Me!** Yellow can spend her Buffers to help others!
 1. Yellow can redirect to herself any +Trauma events targeting other teammates in the same scene.
 2. Each time Yellow suffers the effects of unprevented +Trauma, she recovers a Buffer token (one per trigger).
 3. Each Buffer Yellow spends prevents *two* incoming +Trauma triggers.

-### Charge Tech

-**Fortify!** As the stalwart Aegis of the team, Yellow has a much easier time restoring her Buffers.
-1. Yellow restores her own Buffers at 2:1 Charge cost.
-2. Yellow restores her own Buffers at 1:1 Charge cost.
-3. Yellow restores her own Buffers at 1:2 Charge cost.

 ### PLAYBOOK SPECIAL